 The moose, the entrepreneur, and the local news

 This morning I stopped in at a local market to pick up a little breakfast snack.
 As seems to be the case everywhere these days, I found myself face-to-face with a large screen TV at the checkout counter.
-(Heaven forbid we should not have a large screen television staring down at us in any restaurant or public space.)
+(Heaven forbid we should not have a screen at us in every restaurant, elevator, and public space.)

 The TV was tuned to one of the local morning news shows.
 A segment came on, the title of which was something like “video captures moose fight.”
 Right then and there, just as Bruce Banner inevitably transforms into the Hulk when confronted with a threat, I knew that the moose story was going to trigger one of my periodic diatribes about local TV news.
 So here goes.

-Even as the formerly great network news programs, along with the weekly long-form news shows like 20/20, have declined into infotainment, local TV news, which was never good in the first place, has managed to get even worse.
-Now, thanks to the ubiquity of video cameras on smartphones, instead of hearing about all of the local fires and shootings, we can now enjoy high-definition video of fires, shootings, beatings, and riots – not to mention the occasional car chase shot from a police helicopter and (to always end the broadcast on a light note) heartwarming animal videos – from around the planet.
+Even as the formerly great network “nightly news” programs, along with the weekly long-form news shows like 60 Minutes and 20/20, have declined into infotainment, local TV news, which was never that good in the first place, has managed to get worse.
+Now, thanks to the ubiquity of video cameras on smartphones, instead of hearing about all of the local fires and shootings, we can now enjoy high-definition video of fires, shootings, beatings, and riots – not to mention the occasional car chase shot from a police helicopter and (since the broadcast must always end on a light note) heartwarming animal videos – from around the planet.

-Why does local TV news need to show me moose fighting, when I can go on to YouTube any time and find enough videos of moose fighting to last me a lifetime – not to mention cute cats, and just about anything else that one can possibly think of?
+Why does local TV news need to show me moose fighting, when I can go on to YouTube any time and find enough videos of moose fighting to last me a lifetime – not to mention cute cats?
 At least on YouTube, I don’t have to suffer through the inane banter and fake laughter of blow-dried news readers (who seem to be formed from a mold created back in 1950, although they are now pouring a bit more ethnic diversity into these molds).
 A “sticky” situation at a Tennessee airport when raw sewage is sprayed on luggage at a local airport?
 Hilarious!

-The only conceivable thing that local TV news is good for is sports and weather, and in the age of the Internet, where you can get the sports and weather on demand, who needs to tune into the TV news for that, either?
+The only conceivable thing that local TV news is good for is sports and weather, and in the age of the Internet, where you can get the sports and weather on demand, how much value does local TV news add here, either?

-The best use of local TV news is to watch newscasters get pranked; as in this classic.
+The best use of local TV news is for seeing newscasters get pranked; as in this must-see classic.

-Local TV news bothers me so much not simply because it’s so terrible and insults my intelligence, but also because it defies the predictions of market capitalism and entrepreneurship generally.
+Local TV news annoys me so much not simply because it’s terrible and insults my intelligence, but also because it defies the predictions of free-market theory and entrepreneurship generally.
 As the principal of goodcounsel, I have a front row seat to entrepreneurship and have been involved in it directly, over the course of a couple of decades.
 But never have I come across a TV news entrepreneur.

 Here we have a product that’s terrible and is losing market share year after year, and yet the suppliers keep supplying the same product, without any effort to improve it, and no entrepreneurial competitors seem to come forward with a better product.
 Why not?
 I’m genuinely interested in people’s ideas.

-One possibility is that even though it’s losing audience, local TV news is extremely cheap to produce and so it’s still a profit center.
+One possibility is that even though it’s losing its audience, local TV news is extremely cheap to produce and so it remains a profit center.
 And while fewer and fewer people watch, in an era of audience fragmentation, these programs still aggregate a considerable audience.
 As one article about local TV news put it: